rust-augsburg/blinky/readme.md

 It can be easily adjusted to run on any of the boards Raspberry Pico, Pico H, Pico W, Pico WH

 This project is also helpful to test the configuration of your hardware setup.
-You either can debug it with openOCD or probe-rs.
+You can debug it using probe-rs.

 References